LeeAnnEditor/o365hq/blog/Email-Triggered Processes with Power Automate.md

-Microsoft Power Automate improves your workflow responsiveness for the approval process, reduces your personal workload, and increases connectivity and follow through within your team.
+Microsoft Power Automate improves your workflow responsiveness for the approval process, reduces your personal workload, and increases connectivity and follow-through within your team.